top of page

 As a LEED professional, you must also take steps to maintain your credentials with continuing education hours within two years of earning your credentials.

-Are you working on a LEED-certified project?
+Are you working on a LEED solar project?
 Partner with GreenLancer to help promote project success!
-We can assist with anything from conducting a solar site survey to obtaining engineering wet stamps.
+We can assist with anything from solar permit design to obtaining solar engineering stamps.

 Comments